g5ostXa/hyprarch2/README.md

 <br>

 > [!CAUTION]
-> ⚠️ Recent paru compatibility issues with libalpm16
+> - Unfortunately, a lot of maintenance is required for this project.
-> - Unfortunately, paru-bin is currently broken, which breaks this project as well.
+> - Since I don't have time right now to fix things, installing is discouraged until further notice.
-> - I don't have time to find and implement a workaround right now so, until further notice, installing is discouraged.
+> - Thanks for your understanding, and Happy new year!

 ## :octocat: `Support`
 If you like my project, feel free to give it a ⭐ !